 How did parents get information on the teacher strike?

-The school district used all the communication methods at their disposal.
-Each evening around 3-5 pm we would get a text, email, phone call (from each district) that said if we were or were not having school.
+This was our first strike, at least the first I have dealt with.
+The school district used all the communication methods at its disposal.
+Each evening around 3-5 pm we would get a text, email, and phone call (from each district) that said if we were or were not having school.

 On Tuesday they announced schools would re-open on Thursday, but on Wednesday at around 5 pm, they announced they realized they didn’t have the staffing to support a safe work environment and had to cancel Thursday’s school.